 While many see the advantages of EVs – cleaner air, reduced dependency on fossil fuels and invigorated industries – how use and ownership are encouraged varies from country to country.

 Some South American authorities are investing in electric public transport and making EVs more accessible.
 In Africa, only a few governments are passing legislation or adopting favorable EV policies.
 China’s titanic economic might dominates Asian EV adoption, but is that bubble about to burst?
 Other Asian countries are coming around to the practicalities of EVs, especially two- and three-wheelers and are introducing policies reflecting a new attitude.

 While most government incentives deal with purchasing and manufacturing EVs, little help is aimed at tier-one and two automotive suppliers or the raw materials needed to build them.
-Just the opposite, some country’s policies have the potential to hurt the growing industry, and in 2019, some administrations began to play international trade politics.
+Just the opposite, some country’s policies have the potential to hurt the growing industry.

-Also this year, the Chilean government announced that a new national lithium plan was in the works – an ambiguous policy that has EV battery makers worried, even as lithium prices are in a global slump.
+Also in 2019, the Chilean government announced that a new national lithium plan was in the works – an ambiguous policy that has EV battery makers worried, even as lithium prices are in a global slump.
 Meanwhile, Bolivia cancelled a finalized lithium extraction deal after public pressure about royalty sharing.
 Political chaos ensued.